Proving Emotional Abuse in Family Court: What You Need to Know

 • Harassment via phone, messages, or online platforms

-The family court recognises emotional abuse as a serious issue, but unlike physical violence, it often relies on indirect forms of proof.
-Here are some ways to build a strong case:
+The family court recognises emotional abuse as a serious issue, but unlike physical violence, it often relies on a pattern of behaviour and indirect proof.
+Here are some of the most effective forms of evidence to build a strong case:

-1. Keep Written Records: Maintaining a journal of incidents with dates, times, and details can help demonstrate a pattern of abusive behaviour over time.
+Maintaining a detailed journal of incidents with dates, times, and specifics can demonstrate a pattern of abusive behaviour over time.

-2. Save Digital Evidence: Messages, emails, voicemails, and social media posts that show threats, manipulation, or controlling behaviour can be powerful evidence.
+Messages, emails, voicemails, and social media posts that show threats, manipulation, or control can be powerful evidence.

 Applying for an Occupation Order Due to Emotional Abuse

-If emotional abuse is affecting your living situation, the court may grant an occupation order to regulate who can live in or enter the family home.
-This can prevent the abuser from returning or remaining in the property, even if they are a legal owner or tenant.
+If emotional abuse is affecting your living situation, the court may grant an Occupation Order to regulate who can live in the family home.
+This can prevent the abuser from returning, even if they are a legal owner.
+The court considers the impact of the abuse on you and any children, your housing needs, and the behaviour of both parties.